Editing and Textual Cultures

 Module code: EN7223

-This module introduces you to a wide range of textual practices that shape our experiences of English literature -- often without us realising.
-You will discover the decisions and processes that lie behind the texts you study and enjoy.
-Seminars range from a session on the practical skills involved in transcribing authorial manuscripts, to learning about production of today's major online scholarly editions.
+This module introduces you to a wide range of textual practices that shape our experiences of English literature - often without us realising.
+You'll discover the decisions and processes that lie behind the texts you study and enjoy.
+Seminars range from a session on the practical skills involved in transcribing authorial manuscripts, to learning about the production of today's major online scholarly editions.

 This is a team-taught module, which draws directly on tutors' experience of editorial projects across a series of literary periods.
-In the weekly two-hour seminars, we uncover how the interpretation of works is affected by editorial factors and explore theories of textual editing, book history, and material culture.
+In the weekly two-hour seminars, you'll uncover how the interpretation of works is affected by editorial factors and explore theories of textual editing, book history and material culture.

-One of the benefits of this module therefore comes in learning how to analyse not just an author's choices, but those of an editor -- and so how to identify the best version of a text for your research.
-You will learn to recognise how editorial decisions can affect the interpretation of a text and the reader's experience of it.
+One of the benefits of this module therefore comes in learning how to analyse not just an author's choices, but those of an editor - and so how to identify the best version of a text for your research.
+You'll learn to recognise how editorial decisions can affect the interpretation of a text and the reader's experience of it.

 The assessment consists of a review of a scholarly edition of your choice, followed by an essay or editorial project.
 The assessment questions span a chronological range, allowing you to chose a period or topic that interests you.

 - 20 hours of seminars

 - Review of a scholarly edition, 2,000 words (40%)

 - Essay, 3,000 words (60%)